mikeal/couchdb-wsgi/index.rst

 CouchDB External Proccesses
 ---------------------------

-CouchDB includes support for assigning an external process handler for a given REST namespace for CouchDB databases. `This is documented on the CouchDB wiki <http://wiki.apache.org/couchdb/ExternalProcesses>`_.
+CouchDB includes support for assigning an external process handler to a given REST namespace in CouchDB databases. `This is documented on the CouchDB wiki <http://wiki.apache.org/couchdb/ExternalProcesses>`_.

 Put simply, CouchDB invokes a shell call to the configured script and writes JSON request objects to stdin and takes JSON response objects in stdout.